music

 Seun Kuti Carries His Father's Torch Without Being Consumed by It

-The afrobeat he makes — and yes, Fela created and named the genre, and yes, Seun is in direct succession to it — is politically engaged in the most uncompromising way.
-This is music that understands that form and content cannot be separated, that the communal nature of the music — the multiple horns, the percussion section, the chorus vocals — is itself a political statement about collective action and collective joy.
+The afrobeat he makes, and yes, Fela created and named the genre, and yes, Seun is in direct succession to it, is politically engaged in the most uncompromising way.
+This is music that understands that form and content cannot be separated, that the communal nature of the music, the multiple horns, the percussion section, the chorus vocals, is itself a political statement about collective action and collective joy.
 You cannot listen to this music and think that music is apolitical.
 It refuses the depoliticisation of form that most contemporary music accepts.

 Egypt 80 as Living Organism

 The Egypt 80 band is forty musicians, and Fela created them and Seun has led them for most of his adult life, and the experience of that continuous leadership is audible in the music.
 This is a band that knows each other.
-The tightness of the rhythm section, the way the horn lines interact, the particular energy of musicians who have been playing together for years and who have developed their own shorthand — these are qualities that can't be manufactured or accelerated.
+The tightness of the rhythm section, the way the horn lines interact, the particular energy of musicians who have been playing together for years and who have developed their own shorthand, these are qualities that cannot be manufactured or accelerated.
 They accrue through time, through the shared experience of performance, through the specific knowledge that comes from having played the same music in many different rooms for many different audiences.

 On Carrying and Extending